Comparing CONMED (CNMD) & The Competition

-CONMED (NYSE:CNMD – Get Rating) is one of 69 publicly-traded companies in the “Electromedical equipment” industry, but how does it compare to its peers?
-We will compare CONMED to similar companies based on the strength of its dividends, institutional ownership, risk, profitability, analyst recommendations, valuation and earnings.
+CONMED (NYSE:CNMD – Get Rating) is one of 69 public companies in the “Electromedical equipment” industry, but how does it weigh in compared to its peers?
+We will compare CONMED to similar companies based on the strength of its valuation, earnings, profitability, risk, analyst recommendations, institutional ownership and dividends.

 Profitability